Carpa Supply/Florida Tent Supply Commercial Tent Cleaning and Care Page 1

-Before we can get into cleaning the tent top or , you first need to lay the tent top or as flat as possible on top of the clean tarps that have been -out under them.
+Before we can get into cleaning the tent top or sidewall, you first need to lay the tent top or sidewall as flat as possible on top of the clean tarps that have been layed-out under them.
 Make sure that the area under the tarp(s) is clean of debris that can tear or damage the tent (this should always be done, even when assembling the tent).
 You need to thoroughly inspect the tent top for dirt or grime, mold and mildew, and any damage the tent top may have before you begin cleaning it.
-If the tent top has been damaged, you’ll want to repair it before the cleaning process unless the damaged area is extremely dirty and absolutely be cleaned first.
+If the tent top has been damaged, you’ll want to repair it before the cleaning process unless the damaged area is extremely dirty and absolutely has to be cleaned first.
 Realize that the cleaning process itself over a damaged area can further damage the tent top.
 It is always recommended to carefully clean damaged areas prior to cleaning.
-If there isn’t any damage, if repairs have been completed, then the tent is ready to be cleaned.
+If there isn’t any damage, or if repairs have been completed, then the tent is ready to be cleaned.

 Scrubbing the Tent Top Clean

 Begin by using a soft thistle brush(es) immersed in cleaning solution to remove any visible accumulation of dirt, grime, mildew, bird droppings, leaf residue, mold, etc. After cleaning the initial, obvious dirty spots of the tent top, complete the cleaning by applying the cleaning solution to the remainder of the top.
 This is best done by hand or using the soft thistle brush(es).
 You do not have to dry the top yet since you still need to wet the other side to clean it.
 However, thoroughly rinse the tent top as described in the rinsing guidelines below prior to turning the top over.
 After you are finished with the rinsing process explained below, then you can turn the tent top over and clean the other side in the same way.
 Avoid dragging the tent top.
 Always use enough people so that the tent top is lifted and not dragged.
-Inspect the top again for any damage as you did the other side.
+Inspect the top again for any damage as you did for the other side.